dddonghwa/CV/README.md

 ## 5. OTHER ACTIVITIES
 - Head Mentor of 2019 SNUSENS Winter Mentoring Camp 2018.09 ~ 2019.02
-- Won the 3rd prize in Pingpong Competition for University Students 2018.05
+- 3rd prize in Pingpong Competition for University Students 2018.05